One month. Your 10 best days. Every metre climbed raises funds for Sea to Sky Hospice Society.

 Trail running, hiking, cycling, ski touring, stair climbing, whatever gets you going up.
 E-bikes?
 No. Helicopters?
 Definitely no. If your legs are doing the work and you're gaining elevation, log it.

 Everything is better with friends.
 Grab your crew, pool your metres, and fight for the top of the team leaderboard.
-The top team wins a prize, and honestly, bragging rights that last all year.

 You don't have to be out together, either.
 Log your own stuff wherever you are and it all rolls into the same team total.
 Your buddy doing hill repeats in Pemberton while you're stair-climbing in Squamish?
 Still counts.